skwirowski/DIGE-recruitment-exercise/README.md

 # Front-End Developer Task -  Astronomy Photo Of the Day based birthday calendar

+To start application clone/download repo and open index.html file

+If you want to initiate development enviroment, you need to install npm packages:
+ - npm install

+After changes in javascript files webpack needs to rebuild output file so use script:
+- npm run build

 **A simple, Javascript based task checking your frontend development skills.**